static slide

 Parents volunteering their assistance with educational programs are appreciated and valued.

-The Class Representative (hereafter referred to as class rep) provides an important line of communication between the classroom teacher and parents.
+The Parent Representative (hereafter referred to as parent rep) provides an important line of communication between the classroom teacher and parents.

 How it Works